miniature-tiger/archipelago/README.md

 * Graphics of trade routes - COMPLETE
 * Continuance of contracts over time - COMPLETE
 * Breaking of contracts due to interference - COMPLETE
+* Re-work resource and contract surrounds to prevent overrun

 Building:
 * New ship designs - Catamaran, warship, cargo ship - COMPLETE